MathOPEval: A Fine-grained Evaluation Benchmark for Visual Operations of MLLMs in Mathematical Reasoning: related work

 \textbf{Visual Programming:} The decomposition of complex visual tasks into manageable steps through programming interfaces has demonstrated significant potential in advancing visual reasoning capabilities\citep{DBLP:conf/iclr/YaoZYDSN023,DBLP:journals/corr/abs-2303-11381, DBLP:conf/iclr/ZengAICWWTPRSLV23,DBLP:conf/cvpr/HuSLVHLKF24}.
-The core idea behind this approach is to leverage the logical and precise nature of computer programs to transform complex visual problems, which traditionally rely on human intuition and experience, into a series of clear, step-by-step operations.
-Among them, Visprog \citep{DBLP:conf/cvpr/GuptaK23} and ViperGPT \citep{DBLP:conf/iccv/SurisMV23} showcase the effectiveness of using MLLMs to generate Python code for sequential visual operations.
-SKETCHPAD \citep{DBLP:conf/nips/HuSFROZSK24} further enables dynamic visual manipulations based on intermediate results, achieving particular success in geometric reasoning through visual operations like drawing auxiliary lines via code.
+Visprog \citep{DBLP:conf/cvpr/GuptaK23} and ViperGPT \citep{DBLP:conf/iccv/SurisMV23} showcase the effectiveness of using MLLMs to generate Python code for sequential visual operations.
+SKETCHPAD \citep{DBLP:conf/nips/HuSFROZSK24} further enables dynamic visual manipulations based on intermediate results, achieving particular success in geometric reasoning through visual operations.
 This progress inspires our work to move beyond evaluating just final mathematical solutions and toward assessing the quality and appropriateness of intermediate visual operations in the reasoning process.